mcuringa/mixi/content/courses/design-lab.md

 To "grade" your journal, you will upload photos of key pages to your online portfolio and post a brief (300-500 word) reflection about how you used it, and what you thought of the journal.

+### Public Art Encounters
+New York is full of public art: famous sculptures, big shows, street art, hidden and half forgotten works, and more.
+You will document at least 3 public art works that you encounter.
+At least one of these should be "sanctioned" work and at least one should be "unsanctioned" work.

+Document your encounter in your journal with at least one sketch of each work, and notes on the context, your experience, and thoughts on the work.
+Further document your encounter with photos and videos.
+Consider things like the medium of the work, the scale (aka size), the materials, when it was created, how it was funded (or not).

+Upload your documentation to your online portfolio.

 ### Museum Visits
 You will visit (at least) 3 museums outside of course hours.
 Each visit